NeuralStorm/MATLAB-offline-neural-analysis/README.md

 - [dropping_classifier_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/dropping_classifier_main.md): Drops select channels to test for impact of channel population on classification performance.
 - [window_classify_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/window_classify_main.md): Adds bins to response start or end to test for optimal classification window.
 - [shannon_info_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/shannon_info_main.md): Calculates spike timing & spike count entropy and mutual information.
+- [spike_extraction_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/spike_extraction_main.md): Extracts spikes from continuous neural data.
+- [sep_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/sep_main.md): Analyzes sensory evoked potentials in parsed continuous data.
+- [pca_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/pca_main.md): Performs principal component analysis, optionally filters principal components.
+- [ica_main.md](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/ica_main.md): Performs independent component analysis.

 ### <a name="running-program">Running the Program</a>

-The Matlab Offline Neural Analysis program makes a number of assumptions regarding the file layout of the target directory, and these must be followed if the program is to run successfully.
+The Matlab Offline Neural Analysis program has a number of requirements regarding the file layout of the target directory, and these must be followed if the program is to run successfully.
 The layout should consist of a top level project folder containing the labels file for each subject and the configuration file for each main function.
 The project folder also contains a folder labeled `raw`, which should contain all of the directories listed in the configuration file.
 These should generally be named after individual subjects.
 For an example and further information regarding the layout, click [here](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/file_layout.md).

 There is a similar requirement for the naming conventions of each of the files in the `raw` directory.
 File names should consist of the study ID, the animal ID, the experimental group, the experimental condition, the recording session, the date, and key notes.
 More on that [here](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/filename_convention.md).